syncfusion-content/winui-docs/winui/SegmentedControl/Selection.md

 <kbd>RightArrow</kbd>
 </td>
 <td>
 Moves to the next item on the segmented control's right side.
-It doesn't make any selection and only navigates to the next item.
+It does not make any selection and only navigates to the next item.
 If the focus border is on the last item, pressing <kbd>RightArrow</kbd> does nothing.
 </td>
 </tr>
 <tr>